The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 1% to 10%:

 Gastrointestinal: Anorexia (≤4%), vomiting (1% to 3%), diarrhea (≤2%), oral candidiasis (≤1%)

 Respiratory: Cough (≤1%), respiratory congestion (≤1%), rhinorrhea (≤1%), upper respiratory tract infection (≤1%)

 Miscellaneous: Crying (≤2%)

-<1% (Limited to important or life-threatening): Anaphylaxis, angioedema, erythema multiforme, febrile seizures, seizure, thrombocytopenia, urticaria
+<1%, postmarketing, and/or case reports: Anaphylaxis, angioedema, erythema multiforme, febrile seizures, seizure, thrombocytopenia, urticaria

 Concerns related to adverse effects:

 • Anaphylactoid/hypersensitivity reactions: Immediate treatment (including epinephrine 1 mg/mL) for anaphylactoid and/or hypersensitivity reactions should be available during vaccine use (NCIRD/ACIP 2011).

 • Syncope: Syncope has been reported with use of injectable vaccines and may result in serious secondary injury (eg, skull fracture, cerebral hemorrhage); typically reported in adolescents and young adults and within 15 minutes after vaccination.
 Procedures should be in place to avoid injuries from falling and to restore cerebral perfusion if syncope occurs (NCIRD/ACIP 2011).

 • Acute illness: The decision to administer or delay vaccination because of current or recent febrile illness depends on the severity of symptoms and the etiology of the disease.
 Consider deferring administration in patients with moderate or severe acute illness (with or without fever); vaccination should not be delayed for patients with mild acute illness (with or without fever) (NCIRD/ACIP 2011).